Some important policies to keep in mind as you plan your event

 - Sponsoring clubs shall include an educational/preventative program prior to the event.
 At least 10% of the event budget should go toward prior programming, such as speakers, educational movies, or discussions.
 Additionally, publicity for these events should be socially responsible; students are strongly encouraged to speak with a Student Affairs staff member about this marketing.
 Events should connect with the College's Mission statement, and the sponsoring club should include this connection in their event proposal.

 Only licensed bartenders are allowed to serve alcohol at College events.
-Risk Management maintains a list of approved vendors.
-Campus Dining offers limited bartending service.
-Check their website for their policies.
+Risk Management maintains a list of vendors who have been on campus before.

 Any student group sponsoring programs for local children or youth, whether on- or off-campus, must consult with OSL early in the planning process.
 Sponsoring such programs requires prior approval due to the considerable responsibility involved.
 Please contact OSL for information on special requirements for these programs.
 Students should ensure programs and activities are age-appropriate.
 OSL must be consulted before youth overnight trips (on- or off-campus) or day-long conferences are planned.